TheAcharya/ProductionData-Website/docs/User Guide/roles.md

 ![Roles Settings](/assets/pd-roles-settings.png)

 **Production Data**'s `Roles` panel lets you review and include or exclude the video and audio roles found in your Final Cut Pro project.
-Role settings in the active [Configuration](/user-guide/configurations) control which roles appear in the exported report
+Role settings in the active [Configuration](/user-guide/configurations) control which roles appear in the exported report.

 Drop an `.fcpxml` or `.fcpxmld` file onto Roles, or drag a timeline / compound clip from Final Cut Pro.
 Tables appear only after a project has been loaded.